aparajitasengupta/python/README.md

 # python
-This is my first repository
+This is the Class Project .
+CS 521